-Ready to give it a try?
-We’ve gathered the ten best meditation apps ideal for beginners, but with room to grow.
+So, ready to give it a try?
+We’ve gathered the ten best paid and free mindfulness meditation apps ideal for beginners, but with room to grow.

 What we love most: Headspace offers meditation tracks for kids too.
 They’ll practice breathing exercises, visualizations and even try some focus-based meditation.
 They’re customized for three age groups: 5 and under, 6-8 and 9-12.

 Cost: Free to download for the basic course; $12.99/month, $9.99 for students, $7.99 if paid annually

 Although SmilingMind isn’t as well known as a big player like HeadSpace, the app offers high-quality meditation programs carefully designed by psychologists and educators.